Welcome to the North Mymms History Project

 "The churchyard is very pretty too, a splendid elm at the further gate is followed by an avenue of limes up to the hall but before reaching it the public thorough fare turns round to the left through one of the gates of North Mimms Park, passes a water tower, and then over hill and dale and undulating expanses of bracken it runs through woods to South Mimms about two miles further on."

-Bernard is describing the bridlepath that runs south from North Mymms church to South Mimms, which is now a paved lane until the bend to North Mymms Park.
-At that point it's a gated track that climbs and passes woodland and crosses a valley before descending to Blackhorse Lane.
+Alfieri is describing the bridlepath that runs south from North Mymms church to South Mimms, which is now a paved lane until the bend to North Mymms Park.
+At that point it's a gated track that climbs and passes woodland before crossing a valley and descending to Blackhorse Lane, South Mimms.

 Entering South Mimms